mainmatter/playbook/src/development-process/README.md

 Just as all changes in a branch should be related to the same _"topic"_, all changes within a single commit should be related to the same step for implementing that topic.
-Each commit should only do one _"thing"_, ideally not touching on too many different parts of the code base.
+Each commit should only do one _"thing"_, ideally not touching on too many different parts of the codebase.
 All commits should also have clear and concise
 [commit messages](https://git-scm.com/docs/git-commit#_discussion) that make clear what the particular commit does.